 Wherever possible, we aim to obtain your explicit consent to process this information.

 Sometimes we might share your personal data with contractors, agents and third parties to carry out our obligations under our contract with you.
 We require those companies to keep your personal data confidential and secure and to protect it in accordance with the law and our policies.
-They are only permitted to process your data for the purpose for which it has been shared and in accordance with our instructions.
+We are only permitted to process your data for the purpose for which it has been shared and in accordance with our instructions.

 We will disclose your personal information where required to do so by law or in accordance with any safeguarding concerns.